-Straub GIs Reach Goal, Screen 80-Plus Percent of Colorectal Patients
+Straub GIs Reach Goal, Screen More Than 80% of Colorectal Patients

 In 2017, the gastroenterology physicians at Straub Medical Center – to include Drs.
-Donald Saelinger (retired), Ike Tanabe, Timothy Swindoll, Mari Ikeguchi and Jonathan Gochu – along with the Hawaii branch of the American Cancer Society (ACS), committed to screening 80 percent of HMSA patients attributed to a Straub primary care physician.
+Donald Saelinger (retired), Ike Tanabe, Timothy Swindoll, Mari Ikeguchi and Jonathan Gochu – along with the Hawaii branch of the American Cancer Society (ACS), committed to screening 80% of HMSA patients attributed to a Straub primary care physician.

-The team is pleased to announce that it has achieved that goal, screening 81 percent of these patients.
+The team is pleased to announce that it has achieved that goal, screening 81% of these patients.

 “The simple message is that colon cancer screening saves lives,” says Swindoll, who is a member of the American College of Gastroenterology, the American Gastroenterological Association and the American Society of Gastrointestinal Endoscopy.

 The screenings were done in support of the “80% by 2018” initiative, led by ACS, the Centers for Disease Control and Prevention (CDC) and the National Colorectal Cancer Roundtable (an organization co-founded by ACS and CDC).